How Many Grams In 200ml

 Q: What about solids?

 A: The same principles apply to solids.
 You'll need to know the density of the solid material and its volume to calculate its mass.
-However, measuring the volume of irregularly shaped solids can be more challenging than for liquids.
+Still, measuring the volume of irregularly shaped solids can be more challenging than for liquids.

 Conclusion: Beyond a Simple Conversion